 Again Locusts are easier to catch and will be more energy efficient so if you can afford it I’d go that route – I’m happy to pay the extra for the hoppers and have less hassle than Crickets.

 When feeding you’re looking to spend about 10-15 minutes to allow them to catch the insects and feed twice a day, at this age you shouldn’t be handling them.
 Remember to remove any uneaten insects.

 The chart below should give you an idea of the size of the insect versus the age of your bearded dragon.

 After the first 2 weeks have passed continue with vegetation every day, nothing fancy just some basic salad leaves (not lettuce! or anything that will bind with Calcium), but you’ll need to cut up the leaves into small pieces.

 I normally finely shred up the leaves into a shallow bowl and then leave that for them to find and eat – this works out really well where you have a lot of babies in one vivarium.
 The young bearded dragons generally should be eating more insects than vegetation, but it’s important this is offered.

 At this point, you’ll also want to think about separating them into smaller groups.
 The same feeding process applies, just allowing more space.

 Again keeping with the smaller-sized insects, they should be eating more and you should be able to see that they have nice, bright, and alert orange eyes.
 While you don’t want to handle them, you can start to try to hand feed them leaves and insects to get them used to human hands.

 Avoid feeding from above – any moving shape above them is seen as a predator, so instead feed them with your hand close to the ground in front of them.

-At these age you should be able to see any defects, but providing you followed the above you shouldn’t have an issue though you should be able to spot any signs of stress, bullying and malnutrition easily.
+At this age, you should be able to see any defects, but providing you follow the above you shouldn’t have an issue though you should be able to spot any signs of stress, bullying and malnutrition easily.